 Is Tree Planting Always Eco Friendly?

+(Here is a way to plant trees in Scotland which is definitely eco friendly).
 It is often assumed that planting trees is ecologically beneficial and Eco-friendly.
 Yet, even though I am normally very enthusiastic about planting trees, I must admit that it is not always the answer.
 It is not always ecological beneficial to plant more trees.

 The recent upsurge in interest in tree planting is mostly to the good and to be applauded.
 However, it can also create ecological havoc.
 When large organizations and governments get behind something it can become about “the numbers”.
 “We planted X millions trees!”, they proclaim.
 But if all these trees are the same species in the same area that can be an ecological disaster.
 It might not look like an ecological disaster to the inexperienced eye, or the uninformed observer, but is can be a disaster in the making nonetheless.